MisaOgura/game-of-life-js/README.md

 It is a work in progress, and I'm hoping to explore ways to improve the performance, as well as patterns.

+Below is an example of the evolution with B3/S24 configuration:

 ![ Conway's Game of Life](https://github.com/MisaOgura/game-of-life-js/raw/master/game-of-life.gif)

 ## Instructions